-Work is an integral part of community life, and the social enterprise side of the Emmaus Suffolk community helps to generate the income that will ultimately make us self-sustaining, something every community is working towards.
+Work is an integral part of community life, and the social enterprise side of the Emmaus Suffolk community helps to generate the income that will ultimately make us self-sustaining, something every Emmaus community across the UK is working towards.

 Our research shows that 79% of companions who have volunteered at Emmaus for a few months say that working and having something to do every day has been most beneficial part of their experience.

-The Charity has enriched the main business activity by partnering with two other social enterprises – offering their ethical products at all their social enterprises.
-These two product ranges are:
+Emmaus Suffolk has enriched the main business activity by partnering with two other social enterprises – offering their ethical products at all their social enterprises.

 To support the growing movement against single use products we have sourced these ethically produced cleaning products via a refill service where customers can bring their own containers or buy bottles for multiple 500ml units of the product.
 Refilling themselves from large containers.
 The products are Vegan friendly and the range includes hand soap, toilet cleaner, a variety of laundry detergents and softeners, surface cleaner and glass cleaner.